 - 1 tablespoon fresh lime juice (optional)

 - In a large pasta pot, cook the fettuccine in well salted boiling water according to package directions, adding the corn during the last 4 minutes of cooking.

 - Meanwhile, in a small skillet, heat the 2 teaspoons of olive oil over medium heat.
 Add the red pepper and green onions.
 Cook, stirring often, until tender.

-Summer Tomatoes, Corn, Crab and Avocado Salad (SkinnyTaste)
+- Summer Tomatoes, Corn, Crab & Avocado Salad (SkinnyTaste)

-Fresh Corn, Tomato and Zucchini Salad (Recipe Girl)
+- Fresh Corn, Tomato & Zucchini Salad (Recipe Girl)

 linked on Six Sister’s Stuff